-This is the sixth year that Business Advantage PNG has run the PNG 100 CEO Survey—our exclusive survey of the executives who run PNG’s largest companies.
+This is the sixth year that Business Advantage International has run the PNG 100 CEO Survey—our exclusive survey of the executives who run PNG’s largest companies.

 Each year, the survey aims to reveal levels of business confidence by asking CEOs about their anticipated profit levels and expectations for investment and recruitment in the year ahead.
 They also identify the key issues that they face in their businesses.

 Twelve months ago, when we asked the CEOs what their profit expectations were for 2016, they were optimistic.
 Half thought profits would ‘substantially’ or ‘somewhat’ exceed the levels of 2015.

 A year on and that optimism has proved to be overstated, although the picture is nuanced.
 Just five per cent of CEOs say profits substantially exceeded expectations, while a quarter say theyhad experienced slightly better profits.
 Thirty per cent say profits were what they expected, while 22.5 per cent say profits were slightly below expectations.
 About 17.5 per cent say they recorded profits substantially below expectations.